MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-apply-payments-auto-reconcile-bank-accounts.md

 ms.date: 06/13/2024
 ms.service: dynamics-365-business-central
 ---
-# Applying payments automatically and reconciling bank accounts
+# <a name="applying-payments-automatically-and-reconciling-bank-accounts"></a>Applying payments automatically and reconciling bank accounts

 You must regularly reconcile your bank, receivables, and payables accounts by applying payments recorded in the bank to their related open (unpaid) invoices and credit memos or other open entries in [!INCLUDE[prod_short](includes/prod_short.md)].